lsund/graph-visualization/README.md

 The data is formatted into two arrays describing the vetices and bonds of the graph to be visualized.
 For verticies:

-`id` is a non-negative integer identifying the vertex.
-These numbers must be specified in increasing order.
+`id` is an integer identifying the vertex.
+This number must lie in range (0, nv- 1) if nv is the total number of verticies

 `fixed` Specifies the type of placement of the vertex.
 Either null for dynamic placement or an 2d-array of numbers in range [0, 1) for fixed placement. ex: